nikoelt/WhisperAttack/README.md

 # OpenAI Whisper Server for VoiceAttack - WhisperAttack

-This repository provides a single-server approach for using OpenAI Whisper locally with VoiceAttack, replacing Windows Speech Recognition with a fully offline, GPU-accelerated blazing fast and accurate AI recognition engine
+This repository provides a single-server approach for using OpenAI Whisper locally with VoiceAttack, replacing Windows Speech Recognition with a fully offline, GPU-accelerated blazing fast and accurate AI speech recognition engine

 This is a fork for further integration of **KneeboardWhisper** by the amazing creator [@BojoteX](https://github.com/BojoteX).
 A special thank you goes to **hradec**, whose original script used Google Voice Recognition, and [@SeaTechNerd83](https://github.com/SeaTechNerd83) for helping combine the two approaches.